 But, as I’ve thought more about it, I actually think the project’s strength is in its ambiguity.
 The truth is that Morris-Cafiero often does not know what’s going on in the minds of her subjects.
 Yet, because she carries a body that she knows is disdained by many, it is perfectly reasonable for her to feel like every grimace, look of disgust, laugh, shared whisper, and instance of teasing is a negative reaction to her body.
 In fact, this is how many fat people experience being in public; whether they’re right about the intent 100% of the time is irrelevant to their lived experience.

 And this is how people of color, people who speak English as a second language, disabled people and others who are marginalized live, too.
 Was that person rude because I speak with an accent?
 Did that person say there was no vacancies in the apartment because I’m black?
 Was I not chosen for the job because I’m in a wheelchair?
 Privilege is being able to assume that the person laughing behind you is laughing at something or someone else, that the scowl on someone’s face is because they’re having a bad day, and that there must have been a better qualified candidate.

 For many members of stigmatized groups, it can be hard not to at least consider the possibility that negative reactions and rejections are related to who they are.
-Morris-Cafiero’s project does a great job of showing what that looks like.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Morris-Cafiero’s project does a great job of showing what that looks like.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.